 Security- the system provides privacy and will not share any information with any third parties without their consent.

-Usability- the application is user friendly, readable texts and labelsand easy to use navigation system.
+Usability- the application is user friendly, readable texts and labels and easy to use navigation system.

 Scalability- the system has enough room for growth, extensions or features and updates

-Reliability- the system will be up and running twenty four hours a day seven days a week
+Reliability- the system will be up and running twenty-four hours a day seven days a week

 5.2.3 Hardware Requirements